Billion-year-old sand dunes on Mars give scientists peek into planet's windy past

 The research adds to an ever-growing understanding of Mars' geologic history and just how different the red planet is from Earth.
 While Mars is a dry and dusty place now, recent research suggests there may be hidden briny lakes tucked away under the southern ice cap.

-It's a complex picture that's emerging, but the history of the preserved dunes gives us insights into one fascinating area of Mars and how consistent the weather forecast may have been: windy even a billion years ago.
+A complex picture is emerging, but the history of the preserved dunes gives us insights into one fascinating area of Mars and how consistent the weather forecast may have been: windy even a billion years ago.

-Discuss: Billion-year-old Mars sand dunes let scientists peek into planet's windy past

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.